manuelrdsg/GuessItLanguageTrainer/README.md

 # GuessIt!: LanguageTrainer

 **GuessIt!** is an app developed for students of *University of Cádiz*.
-Devised by [*Alberto Cejas Sánchez*](https://github.com/AlbertoCejas), *Manuel Palomo Duarte* and *Anke Berns*, the principal aim of it is help on the language learning process of the student.
+Concieved by [*Alberto Cejas Sánchez*](https://github.com/AlbertoCejas), *Manuel Palomo Duarte* and *Anke Berns*, the main aim of it is helping on the language learning process of the student.

-It is based on a simple game, given a definition, an article and a possible hint the student has to guess the word that is defined by the definition.
+It is based on a simple game.
+Given a definition, an article and a possible hint, the student has to guess the word that makes reference to the definition.

 ## Code